Impact of recent measurement of $(g-2)_\mu$, LHC search for supersymmetry, and LZ experiment on Minimal Supersymmetric Standard Model: Theoretical preliminaries of MSSM

-On the premise of explaining both the measured DM density and the muon g-2 anomaly, the DM candidate in the MSSM must be the bino-dominated lightest neutralino~\cite{Bagnaschi:2017tru}\footnote{In the case that the lightest left-handed sneutrino acts as a DM candidate, its interaction with $Z$-boson predicts a much smaller density than its measured value, i.e., $\Omega \hbar^2 \ll 0.12$, and meanwhile an unacceptably large DM-nucleon scattering rate~\cite{Falk:1994es}.
-For the wino- or higgsino-dominated DM case, the density is on the order of $10^{-3}$ by our calculation.
+On the premise of explaining both the measured DM density and the muon g-2 anomaly, the DM candidate in the MSSM must be the bino-dominated lightest neutralino~\cite{Bagnaschi:2017tru}\footnote{In the case that the lightest left-handed sneutrino acts as a DM candidate, its interaction with the $Z$-boson predicts a much smaller density than its measured value, i.e., $\Omega h^2 \ll 0.12$, and meanwhile an unacceptably large DM-nucleon scattering rate~\cite{Falk:1994es}.
+For the wino- or higgsino-dominated DM case, the density is below $10^{-3}$ by our calculation.
 These cases were surveyed in the MSSM to explain the muon g-2 anomaly in Ref.~\cite{Chakraborti:2021kkr}.}.
-It achieves the measured density through the co-annihilation with wino-dominated electroweakinos or sleptons, or through $Z$- or $h$-mediated resonant annihilation~\cite{Griest:1988ma}.
-In the co-annihilation case, the reactions $S_i S_j \to X X^\prime$, where $S_i S_j$ may be LSP-LSP, LSP-NLSP (next lightest supersymmetric particle), and NLSP-NLSP annihilation states and $X X^\prime$ denotes SM particles, contribute to the density~\cite{Griest:1990kh,Baker:2015qna}.
+It achieves the measured density through the co-annihilation with wino-dominated electroweakinos or sleptons, or through the $Z$- or $h$-mediated resonant annihilation~\cite{Griest:1988ma}.
+In the co-annihilation case, the reactions $S_i S_j \to X X^\prime$, where $S_i S_j$ may be any of LSP-LSP, LSP-NLSP (next-to-lightest supersymmetric particle), and NLSP-NLSP annihilation states and $X X^\prime$ denotes SM particles, contribute to the density~\cite{Griest:1990kh,Baker:2015qna}.
 The effective annihilation rate at a temperature $T$ is then given by Eq.
 (3.2) in Ref.~\cite{Baker:2015qna}.
-This formula indicates that the annihilation partner only has a significant effect when the departure of its mass from the DM mass is less than about $10\%$.
+This formula indicates that the annihilation partner has a significant effect only when the departure of its mass from the DM mass is less than about $10\%$.
 The resonant annihilation is distinct in that the density is very sensitive to the splitting between $2 |m_{\tilde{\chi}_1^0}|$ and the mediator's mass~\cite{Griest:1988ma}.
-The weaker the DM coupled to the mediator, the smaller the splitting must be to obtain the measured density.
+The weaker the DM coupled to the mediator, the smaller the splitting must be to achieve the measured density.
 Evidently, this situation requires the fine-tuning of the theoretical parameters.